M-A-S1/FAB-MAP-Loop-Closure-Attack-using-ArUco-Markers/README.md

 # FAB-MAP-Loop-Closure-Attack-using-ArUco-Markers# 🔁 FAB-MAP Loop Closure Attack using ArUco Markers

-This project demonstrates a successful spoofing of the [original FAB-MAP](https://www.robots.ox.ac.uk/~mobile/FABMAP/) loop closure algorithm by injecting visually similar artificial landmarks (ArUco markers) to induce a **false loop closure** detection.
+This project demonstrates a successful spoofing of the [original FAB-MAP](https://www.robots.ox.ac.uk/~mobile/FABMAP/) loop closure algorithm by injecting visually similar artificial landmarks (ArUco markers) to prevent loop closure.

-By manipulating visual input, we tricked FAB-MAP into believing that two different locations were the same — a critical failure case in SLAM systems.
+By manipulating visual input, we tricked FAB-MAP into believing that the same locations were different — a critical failure case in SLAM systems.

 ## 📌 Objective